 There are four pre-programmed stream profiles available for quick set-up.
 These settings can be adjusted and new customized profiles can be created.
-Each profile has a descriptive name, describing its usage and/or purpose.
+Each profile has a descriptive name, describing its use and purpose.
 The profiles can be accessed from the Live View page.

-- To add a new stream profile, click Add to bring up the Stream Profile Settings dialog. - Choose a descriptive name and enter a description for your profile. - Choose the form of Video encoding you wish to use from the drop-down list: - H.264 Also known as MPEG-4 Part 10.
+- To add a new stream profile, click Add... in the Stream Profile List page.
+The Stream Profile Settings dialog appears. - Choose a Profile name and enter a description for your profile. - Choose the form of Video encoding you wish to use from the drop-down list: - H.264 Also known as MPEG-4 Part 10.
 This is the new generation compression standard for digital video.
-This function offers higher video resolution than Motion JPEG or MPEG-4 at the same bit rate and bandwidth, or the same quality video at a lower bit rate. - MPEG-4 part 2 A video compression standard for digital video. - Motion JPEG Delivers a high quality video stream, from which individual images can be extracted and saved. - Copy an existing stream profile to your system and rename the copy - Modify an existing stream profile based on the light situation and motion to be captured by your camera.
-See Stream Profile Settings for more information. - Highlight the stream profile you wish to remove, then click Remove to remove it from the list.
+This function offers higher video resolution than Motion JPEG or MPEG-4 at the same bit rate and bandwidth, or the same quality video at a lower bit rate. - .
+Motion JPEG Delivers a high quality video stream, from which individual images can be extracted and saved. - Select Copy... from the Stream Profile List page to copy an existing stream profile to your system and rename it.